iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ```
 ## Controllers

 A state controller can directly update the DID Document and the amount of coins held by the Alias Output, but it cannot destroy the output.
 A governor, on the other hand, can indirectly update the DID Document by updating the state controller.
-It can also destroy the output by performing a governance transition without producing an Alias Output with the same `Alias ID`.
+The governor can also destroy the output by performing a governance transition without producing an Alias Output with the same `Alias ID`.

 As of now, only one state controller and one governor can be set for an Alias Output.
 Support for multiple controllers may be possible depending on future updates of the protocol.